 ‘The Art of Being Normal’ is about two boys, David and Leo, who are both growing up in the world as ‘different’ to the accepted norm.
 They are both around GCSE age, with David being slightly younger than Leo.
 David desperately wants to be a girl and he feels trapped in the wrong body.

-Both boys have to deal with their own issues, with David going through the book in terror of someone finding out about his secret, and Leo also facing similar problems, as well as having to deal with going to a posh school but coming from the rough area of town.
+Both boys have to deal with their own issues, with David going through the book in terror of someone finding out about his secret.
+Leo is facing similar problems, as well as having to deal with going to a posh school but coming from the rough area of town.

 One of the things I loved about this book was the switching narrative.
-If you’ve been following me for a bit, you’ll know that I love a good narrative switch in the books I read, and I thought that, although David’s part was perhaps focussed on more, it was complemented really well with Leo’s narrative.
+If you’ve been following me for a bit, you’ll know that I love a good narrative switch in the books I read.
+I thought that, although David’s part was perhaps a greater focus, it was complemented really well with Leo’s narrative.

 I also really liked the friendship that developed between David and Leo.
 They only really start talking to one another after David is being picked on by the school bully, and Leo stands up for him, and even after this Leo is cautious around David, coming across as standoff-ish.
 But as the story develops, so does their friendship.
 I thought in particular their trip to Kent was a heart-warming moment in their friendship, and it really made me smile.